TheDomesticUser/Anonymous-Bot-documentation/docs/rootcommands/README.md

-# This is the directory containing the documentation for root commands
+# Root commands documentation

-The prefix is ~
+Prefix: ~

+Root commands can only be used by a root user (Users with the highest privilege in the guild)